-A traditional Bengali homemade delicacy of fish head curry cooked with rice.
-Generally the head of Rohu fish is used in this preparation.
-But if not available you can go ahead and use the head of Katla or Hilsa.
+This is a traditional Bengali homemade delicacy of fish head curry cooked with rice.
+Generally Rohu fish head is used in this preparation.
+But if not available you can go ahead and use Katla or Hilsa fish head.
 It is a very delicious dish which no Bengali who is a fish lover will deny.

 It is tempered with bay leaves and whole garam masala and cooked with potatoes, rice and an assortment of spices.
 The addition of ghee at the end gives a very good flavour and aroma which is simply irresistible.
 Adjust the consistency of water as a little bit of gravy would be welcome.